 If you have been arrested at a DUI checkpoint, then it is time to speak with defense counsel.
-The experienced Tampa attorneys at Taracks & Associates are well-versed in DUI checkpoint matters and can assuredly navigate your case to the best possible outcome.
+The experienced Tampa attorney at Taracks & Associates is well-versed in DUI checkpoint matters and can assuredly navigate your case to the best possible outcome.

 DUI and LSOA Reduced to Reckless Driving